ellbur/rstweaver/doc/source/tutorial.rst

 The examples here are produced with... ``rstweaver``!
 It's literate literate programming!
 That means you'll see a block of raw reST code, followed by the rendered HTML it should produce.
 That block of course has embedded blocks of code in it, which I have tried to distinguish using thinner lines.
 Hope you can follow.

 Let's introduce a block of Haskell code:

-.. weaver:: test1.rst exec block
+.. weaver:: new exec join

     .. haskell:: Main.hs